Reservations and Sales

 ~Reservations and Deposits~

 Hybrid-raised kids must be picked up at 8 weeks old, unless otherwise agreed upon.
-We highly recommend that kids continue to receive 1 bottle a day until they are at least 12 weeks old.
+We highly recommend that kids continue to receive a minimum of 2 bottles a day until they are at least 12 weeks old.
 This practice gives the kids extra nutrition during the stressful time of rehoming, and fosters a stronger bond with their new owner.

 To place a reservation on a particular breeding, please contact us through the "Contact Us" page, or through private message on our facebook page: https://www.facebook.com/bridgeacresfarm